grafana/loki/docs/sources/configuration/_index.md

 # The total amount of worker to use to delete chunks.
 [retention_delete_worker_count: <int> | default = 150]

+# Allow cancellation of delete request until duration after they are created.
+Data would be deleted only after delete requests have been older than this duration.
+Ideally this should be set to at least 24h.
+[delete_request_cancel_period: <duration> | default = 24h]
 ```

 ## limits_config